 ESTATE

 Estate is a collaborative visual and textual project exploring working-class culture, landscape and memory.
-Developed by artist Patrick Murphy and film and television scholar David Forrest, the work reflects on the cultural and social histories embedded within British council estates.
+Developed by artist Patrick Murphy and Professor David Forrest, the work reflects on the cultural and social histories embedded within British council estates.

 The project draws inspiration from the Special Collections and Archives at the University of Sheffield, which house the papers and manuscripts of writers such as Barry Hines, Jack Rosenthal, and Richard Hoggart.
 These archives provide a starting point for examining how working-class lives have been represented in literature, film and television over the past fifty years.